resourge/schema/docs/NUMBER.md

 ### positive

-Checks if value is a positive value.
+Checks if number is a positive value.

 ```Typescript
 number().positive()